evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

-The Mercedes-EQ EQA 350 4MATIC has several standard and optional driver assistance systems for better safety and comfort.
+The Mercedes-EQ EQA 350 4MATIC has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems